bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

     -Wl,--strip-all
 ```

-to generate a wasm binary with wasi mode, auxiliary stack size is 8192 bytes, initialize memory size is 64 KB,  heap base global and data end global are exported, wasi entry function exported (_start function), and all symbols are stripped.
-Note that it is wasi mode, so libc-wasi should be enabled by runtime embedder or iwasm (with cmake -DWAMR_BUILD_LIBC_WASI=1, enabled by iwasm in Linux by default).
+to generate a wasm binary with wasi mode, auxiliary stack size is 8192 bytes, initial memory size is 64 KB,  heap base global and data end global are exported, wasi entry function exported (_start function), and all symbols are stripped.
+Note that it is wasi mode, so libc-wasi should be enabled by runtime embedder or iwasm (with cmake -DWAMR_BUILD_LIBC_WASI=1, enabled by iwasm in Linux by default), and normally no need to export main function, by default _start function is executed by iwasm.

 ## 2. How to reduce the footprint?